 The town has a mainline railway station and good road links for commuting; the property is situated within easy reach of the commercial centres of south Wales via the Heads of the Valleys road and the A40/A449 linking to the M4, M5 and M50 motorways for Cardiff, Bristol and the Midlands.

 Mains gas, electricity and water.

 Please note that the Council Tax banding was correct as at date property listed.
 All buyers should make their own enquiries.

-One of the stone entrance pillars is leaning, the vendor is in the process of obtaining the relevant consent to carry out remedial works.
 A covenant on the property restricts the use to a family dwelling house e.g. the house cannot be used as a Bed & Breakfast business.
 Full details available from the selling agents.

 Fixtures and Fittings

 Unless specifically described in these particulars, all fixtures and fittings are excluded from the sale though may be available by separate negotiation

 All measurements are approximate and quoted in imperial with metric equivalents and are for general guidance only.
 Whilst every effort has been made to ensure to accuracy, these sales particulars must not be relied upon.
 Please note Parrys have not tested any apparatus, equipment, fixtures and fittings or services and, therefore, no guarantee can be given that they are in working order.
 Internal photographs are reproduced for general information and it must not be inferred that any item shown is included with the property.
 Contact the numbers listed on the brochure.